modir/laminas-book/docs/operation.md

 so every configuration parameter becomes available to any piece of the website.
 So, potentially, you are able to override some parameters specified by the modules.

+!!! note
-> You might also have seen the "combined" config file when installing PHP, where there is
-> the main *php.ini* file and several extra config files, which are included into the main one.
+    You might also have seen the "combined" config file when installing PHP, where there is the main *php.ini* file and several extra config files, which are included into the main one.
-> Such a separation makes your application configuration fine-grained and flexible,
-> because you don't have to put all your params to a single file and edit it each time you need
-> to change something.
+    Such a separation makes your application configuration fine-grained and flexible, because you don't have to put all your params to a single file and edit it each time you need to change something.

 The configuration files are loaded in the following order: